https://medicine.ouhsc.edu/academic-departments Parent Page: Academic Departments id: 22811 Active Page: Medical Physics Residency Programid:22812

 The residency program is 24 months in length.
 It includes 8 clinical rotations, attendance to the department chart rounds and journal club seminars, didactic courses, recommended readings, written report assignments, research and oral examinations.

-• Monthly and Annual quality assurances on the linear accelerators
+• Monthly and annual quality assurance on the linear accelerators, brachytherapy machines and gamma knife

-• High Dose Rate (HDR) and Low Dose Rate (LDR) brachytherapy planning, quality assurance, and other supports
+• High Dose Rate (HDR) brachytherapy planning, quality assurance

 Evaluation

-Clinical competency is evaluated periodically through rotation evaluations and receives a satisfactory or unsatisfactory grade at the end of every rotation.
-An oral exam is administered at the end of every two rotations.
-All rotations and oral exams must be passed to obtain a certificate of completion issued by the Department of Radiation Oncology.
+Clinical competency is assessed regularly through rotation evaluations, with residents receiving a satisfactory or unsatisfactory grade at the end of each rotation.
+In addition, an oral examination is administered at the conclusion of every rotation to further evaluate progress.
+Successful completion of all rotations and oral examinations is required in order to receive a certificate of completion issued by the Department of Radiation Oncology.

 Number of Residents in Program